powerdistribution/powerdistribution.github.io/calculators/OpenETran.md

 ```

 ## Notes

+* This app does not consider induced voltages from nearby strokes.

 * Many of the tables contain a pole number.
 This can be a single
   number, a set of numbers separated by spaces, or the keywords "all",